 Community as a Tool to Grow Your Business

 Social media, at its core, is made for fostering community, giving businesses the power to engage directly with their audience, and building relationships with clients, potential clients, and other professionals.
-It also allows you to humanize your brand, which is important as community is an inherent need for humans.
+It also allows you to humanize your brand, which is important as a community is an inherent need for humans.

 It might not always make sense for your business to create a community of its own, such as a Facebook group, because it does take a lot of time and effort to nurture.
 But that does not mean that you cannot still be part of a larger community that will benefit your business.
 This isn’t limited to potential clients; there is an advantage in being part of a community of similar professionals as well.
 Especially today, COVID-19 has changed the way we connect.
 Digital networking is very common and relationships, trust, and referrals are all the products of networking.